restraint-harness/restraint/docs/restraint.rst

 job2junit.xml
 ~~~~~~~~~~~~~

-an xslt template to convert the stand alone job.xml into junit results.
+An XSLT template to convert the stand-alone job.xml into junit results.
+The template can be found in Restraint's ``client`` directory.

-Here is an example to covert a job run xml into junit results.
+Here is an example to covert a job run XML into JUnit results.

 ::